Moving Tips for New York City Residents

 Packing your belongings is one of the most difficult and time-consuming elements of the moving process.
 It’s easy to feel overwhelmed by the magnitude of the task, but these helpful tips can ease your packing blues and help you set things in motion.

-1. Assign a different color packing tape to each room so the boxes are easier to identify – Throughout this last move, I really focused on being more organized – the colored duct tape can be a great timesaver during the unloading process as you can quickly identify into which room each box should be placed.
+Assign a different color packing tape to each room so the boxes are easier to identify – Throughout this last move, I really focused on being more organized – the colored duct tape can be a great timesaver during the unloading process as you can quickly identify into which room each box should be placed.